 In the wild, foxes dig burrows called dens.
 Dens provide a cool area for foxes to sleep, store food and raise their pups.
 But in properties, foxes will burrow under structures like decks or sheds to make a suitable home.
 Seal off their dens with rocks, logs, or bricks.
 What’s more, clear off shrubs in your yard.

-Several kinds of repellents can be used to keep foxes at bay.
+Several kinds of repellents can be used as part of your fox removal strategy.
 Some of the most common ones include:

 These work by giving off a scent foxes find discomfiting.
 Examples include aluminum ammonia sulfate, methyl nonyl ketone, and even predator urine.